What is User Experience?

 Put Readability and Accessibility First

 Readability and accessibility play an important role in creating great user experiences.
-Just because the text in your app is error-free, doesn’t necessarily indicate it’s easy to read.
+The text in your app being error-free doesn’t necessarily mean that it’s easy to read.
 Low readability will create navigation problems, and your users might feel lost.
-Instructions should be straightforward and easy to follow.
-This can only be achieved by using a simple and familiar language, which all users, irrespective of their age group, can understand.
+Instructions should be straightforward and easy to follow, which can only be achieved by using simple and familiar language that all users, irrespective of their age groups, can understand.

-If you’re seeking inspiration, then here are a few user experience examples that you can look at including, Google Search Engine, Facebook, Paypal, and Starbucks.
+If you’re seeking inspiration, a few user experience examples that you can look at include Google Search Engine, Facebook, Paypal, and Starbucks.

-Offering great user experiences is no longer an option – it’s an expectation that most customers have, and are willing to pay extra for.
-However, creating great UX requires an in-depth knowledge of your target audience, which calls for extensive UX research.
-It forms the basis of an effective UX design process.
-Having it in place not only improves your chances of creating products that meet customers’ goals, but are also easy and enjoyable to use.
+Offering great user experiences is no longer an option, it’s an expectation that most customers have and are willing to pay extra for.
+However, creating great UX requires an in-depth knowledge of your target audience, which calls for extensive UX research to form the basis of an effective UX design process.
+Having one in place will improve your chances of not only creating products that meet customers’ goals, but which are also easy and enjoyable to use.

-While creating your user experience design process remember to keep accessibility, readability, and simplicity in mind, and make sure that your user flow is consistent.
+When creating your user experience design process, remember to keep accessibility, readability, and simplicity in mind, as well as making sure that your user flow is consistent.